-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Goal 1, Action 4 English Learners (ELs) require specialized instructional strategies, dedicated curriculum, and targeted language development supports to access grade-level content and make meaningful progress toward reclassification.
-Assessment data, ELPI results, and classroom observations reveal persistent gaps in language acquisition and academic achievement for ELs, underscoring the need for designated English Language Development (ELD) time, scaffolded instruction, and dedicated support staff. populations.
-By targeting services and curriculum Metric 1.5 English Learner Progress Indicator and 1.6 Reclassification Rates
+Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness Goal 1, Action 4 English Learners (ELs) require specialized instructional strategies, dedicated curriculum, and targeted language development supports to access grade-level content and make meaningful progress toward reclassification.
+Assessment data, ELPI results, and classroom observations reveal persistent gaps in language acquisition and academic achievement for ELs, underscoring the need for designated English Language Development (ELD) time, scaffolded instruction, and dedicated support staff.
+The action is limited in scope because it is principally directed toward English Learners, who have distinct needs that differ from other student populations.
+By targeting services and curriculum directly to ELs, the LEA ensures that this group Metric 1.5 English Learner Progress Indicator and 1.6 Reclassification Rates